HL7/livd/src/pagecontent/general.md

 * **_UID_** is the unique device identifier, that may be the one used in the Unique Device Identifier (UDI) constructs.
 * **_UID Type_** is capable of supporting the unique device identification system to identify medical devices through their distribution and use.
 When fully implemented, the label of most devices will include a unique device identifier (UDI) in human- and machine-readable form.

-Note that types and cardinality are aligned with values reported in LAW OBX-18 Equipment Instance Identifier.
+Note that types and cardinality are aligned with values reported in [Laboratory Analytical Workflow (LAW) Profile](https://www.ihe.net/resources/technical_frameworks/#PaLM) OBX-18 Equipment Instance Identifier.

 #### IVD Test Results